Cavli Wireless

 5G FWA CPE

-5G Fixed Wireless Access CPE or 5G FWA CPE delivers broadband connectivity over cellular networks instead of fiber or cable.
-Indoor and outdoor Fixed Wireless Access CPE integrate high-gain antennas and advanced MIMO to provide consistent throughput and low latency with rapid installation.
+5G Fixed Wireless Access CPE, also called 5G FWA CPE or a 5G CPE router, delivers broadband connectivity over cellular networks instead of fiber or cable.
+Indoor and outdoor Fixed Wireless Access CPE devices integrate cellular modules, high-gain antennas, and advanced MIMO to provide consistent throughput and low latency with rapid installation.
 Unlike wired broadband CPE, CPE in 5G technology enables fast deployment and extends broadband coverage to homes, businesses, and underserved areas.

 The Role of CPE in CBRS and Private LTE/5G Networks